mk-fg/infinite-image-scroller/README.rst

 - Some popup menu (e.g. on right-click) for options maybe.

 - Load stuff when manually scrolling in either direction, not just one.

-- More keybindings - scroll to next image, linger on one image.

 - 2d grid mode.